 Elementary students (Prep - Year 5) are assessed during the enrolment process and placed in either the EAL English Mainstream Course (EAL) or the Intensive Language Course (ILC) which provides a higher level of support.

 The EAL program is structured to meet the academic needs of students at various stages in the language acquisition process.
-Emphasis is placed upon improving the students' ability in all four macro skills that are needed for successful participation in mainstream programs.
-The support also aims to offer assistance with projects, homework tasks and other mainstream areas such as the PYP Units of Inquiry.
+Emphasis is placed upon improving the students' English language skills through both social and academic skills that are needed for successful participation in mainstream programs.
+The support targets specific English language instruction through the four main subdivisions of language usage: speaking, listening, reading and writing domains.

-The Intensive Language Course (ILC) comprises placement in a mainstream class and withdrawal as appropriate to receive dedicated language tuition classes in the relevant year group.
-Support may also be provided within the mainstream classroom.
-New arrivals with very limited English receive additional specialised instruction three times weekly.
+The Intensive Language Course (ILC) comprises placement in a mainstream class and through participation in small group withdrawal lessons.
+Students will be group appropriate to their English Language Proficiency and may receive dedicated language tuition classes in the relevant year group.
+Support may also be provided within the mainstream classroom by EAL teachers and teaching assistants.